VedangSavadi/Multilabel-text-classification/README.md

-# Deep-learning
+# Multilabel text classification
-Used various deep learning techniques on different datasets
+Used roberta a pretrained model for multilabel text classification